TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

 ---

 ### Vector recycling

-Vectors of different lengths can be combined.
+Vectors of different lengths can be combined by operators or functions.
 This often results in the shorter vector being 'recycled', that is, the shorter vector (say 'y') is concatenated to itself until it is at least as long as the longer vector (say 'x'), then the tail is trimmed until it is the same length as x.
   Then the resulting concatenated/trimmed vector is combined with 'x' as if both vectors always had the same length.
 If the length of 'x' is not an integer multiple of the length of 'y', then a warning is issued.
 However, if the length of 'x' is an integer multiple of the length of 'y', no warning is given.
   Utilizing this 'feature' can lead to more confusion of code maintainers (like yourself a few months later) that can outweigh any advantages.
 It is best to only combine vectors of equal length unless one of the vectors has a length of 1 (since the intent there is usually pretty clear).

 ```